Virtual retractions in free constructions: Property (LR) for some graphs of groups

 \begin{rem} Suppose that in \Cref{thm:common amalg norm sub} we knew that for each $v \in V\Gamma$ either $G_v$ is torsion-free, or $G_v$ is residually finite or $G_v/N$ is residually finite.
 Then we could replace the hypothesis (a) of this theorem by the weaker assumption that $N\leqslant_f \alpha_e(G_e)$ in $G$, for all $e \in E\Gamma$. \end{rem}

-Indeed, under these additional assumptions on $G_v$, \Cref{prop:nvc->fi_supergp} tells us that that $\alpha_e(G_e)$ has a virtual normal complement $M_e$ in $G_{\alpha(e)}$, for each $e \in E\Gamma$.
-We can then define $M_v\n G_v$ to be the intersection of $M_e$, for all $e \in E\Gamma$ with $\alpha(e)=v$.
-For each $v \in V\Gamma$, the subgroup $M_v$ will be a normal virtual complement to $N$ in $G_v$, avoiding the images of the edge groups, for all edges starting at $v$.
+Indeed, under these additional assumptions on $G_v$, \Cref{prop:nvc->fi_supergp} tells us that for every $v \in V\Gamma$ there is $M_v \n G_v$ that is a normal virtual complement to $\alpha_e(G_e)$, for all $e \in E\Gamma$ with $\alpha(e)=v$.
 We can then define $\ot{G}$ and $\ot{N} \n \ot{G}$ as in the proof of \Cref{thm:common amalg norm sub}.
 The quotient $\ot{G}/\ot{N}$ will now split as the fundamental group of a finite graph of groups with finite vertex groups and (possibly non-trivial) finite edge groups, which is virtually free by \Cref{thm:virtually free}.

 \begin{prop} Let $G$ be the fundamental group of a finite graph of groups $(\mathcal{G}, \Gamma)$ and let $N \n G$ be a finitely generated virtually abelian normal subgroup such that all of the following conditions are satisfied: \begin{itemize} \item[(a)] $\alpha_e(G_e)=N$ in $G$, for every edge $e \in E\Gamma$; \item[(b)] $G_v$ has (LR), for all $v \in V\Gamma$; \item[(c)] the natural homomorphism $G \to \Out(N)$ has finite image. \end{itemize} Then $G$ has (LR). \end{prop}